 If you don't want to read the wall of text, here's some slides in a PDF and a poster.

-First and most importantly, I really believe that having confidence is to have belief and faith in yourself and that’s a big deal!
+I really believe that having confidence is to have belief and faith in yourself and that’s a big deal!

 One of the first steps in having faith in yourself - and showing it to those around you is to learn your own strengths and more importantly your weaknesses.
 I found I learned a lot about myself from reading The Chimp Paradox by Steve Peters.
 In the book you learn about how everyone has a inner chimp who is emotional and likes to make a lot of noise when feeling distressed.

 Understanding that emotional responses were caused by my inner chimp - Nora - meant that I could learn how to control them better, sometimes it meant shouting back at her, and that’s why naming your chimp is important.
 Sometimes it meant letting her tire herself out, so taking myself off to a safe place, with people I trust, and letting it all out.
 Primal stylee.

 By being in control of Nora, my inner chimp, when I do have something to say I know that it isn’t an emotional response or a triggered response but I know it’s actually something that have faith in, because it’s me speaking and not my emotions, it’s not my inner chimp.
 That alone gives me confidence to speak up in situations I’d normally have kept quiet in.